asyrjasalo/kongman/README.md

     kong-incubator --key-auth mocker

-Output only if `key` is already set.
+Output only if `key` has been already set.

 Running with a changed `--yaml` only upgrades the changed parts.
 Resources been removed from the file are not deleted from Kong.